SecureIdentityAlliance/ADIA-specification/README.md

 # DID-specification
 Main specification repository

+To view the latest editor draft, see https://did-spec.dev.digitaltrust.net/GADI-overview.html

 The clone the repository locally:
 1. Click on "Code" and copy the HTTPS-URL -or- choose "Open with GitHub Desktop" (see note below)
 2. run "git" in a terminal window in a folder for git repositories (download git: https://git-scm.com/downloads)